guga2002/AGRB.Optio.API/README.md

 **AGRB.Optio.API**<br>
-AGRB.Optio.API is a powerful RESTful API project developed for the optimization and management of agribusiness. <br>
+AGRB.Optio.API is a powerful RESTful API project developed for the optimization and management of Bank Transactions. <br>
 This API provides multi-functional operations and facilitates the automation of data management and analysis processes.

 **Project Description**<br>